Kate Norgate: Early life

-Norgate was the only child of bookseller Frederick Norgate (1817-1908), a partner in Messrs Williams and Norgate, and Fanny, daughter of John Athow, a stonemason and surveyor.
+Norgate was the only child of bookseller Frederic Norgate (1817–1908), a partner in Messrs Williams and Norgate, and Fanny, daughter of John Athow, a stonemason and surveyor.
 Her paternal grandfather was the journalist and writer Thomas Starling Norgate, through whom she came into contact with a group of writers operating in Norwich.
 She became a friend of the historians John Richard Green and his wife Alice Stopford Green, who were particularly influential on her development.
 When J. R. Green died, Norgate helped his widow in editing much of his work.

 Career

 Norgate spent fifteen years in producing her first work, England under the Angevin Kings (1887) which was regarded as authoritative.
 Later writing included John Lackland (1902), and Richard the Lion Heart (1924).
 Although her writing was popular with the public, scholars were increasingly critical of a lack of reference to primary sources.

 Norgate contributed 44 entries to the Dictionary of National Biography.
 In 1929 she was elected an honorary fellow of Somerville College, Oxford, "belated recognition" in the face of having outlived most of her contemporaries and her popularity, dying largely forgotten.

-Norgate never married; she lived at Jasmine Cottage, 2, Church Lane, Gorleston-on-Sea, near Great Yarmouth, Norfolk, where she died.
+Kate Norgate never married; she lived at Jasmine Cottage, 2 Church Lane, Gorleston-on-Sea, near Great Yarmouth, Norfolk, from 1921 until her death in 1935.
+On 13 April 2024 a blue plaque was installed on her former home (now known as 58 Church Lane following re-numbering in c.1937) by the Great Yarmouth Local History & Archaeological Society.